 When it comes to messaging, specifically on your phone, SMS is still the most reliable way to send a message, as it does not require the internet for message transmission.
 However, it is not a very secure way of sending messages, since it is not encrypted, meaning telecom providers and government officials could have access to messages if needed.
 In the past decade a number of messaging apps have been developed and they share very similar features but, when it comes to privacy, some are better than others.

-Recommendation 2: Signal – while it’s less popular then Telegram, Signal is an open source application.
-It also has end-to-end encryption and a bunch of neat features, like self-destructing messages.
+Recommendation 1: Signal – is an open source application.
+It has end-to-end encryption turned on by default, everything you do with it is ancrypted and it has a bunch of neat features, like self-destructing messages.
 It can also serve as a default SMS application.

 Notable mention: Session – decentralized messaging application built on blockchain that does not require a phone number.